Authority for Info-communications Technology Industry

-The Authority for Info-communications Technology Industry (Note: Pihak Berkuasa Industri Teknologi Info-komunikasi; Jawi: ڤيهق بركواس ايندوستري تيكنولوڬي اينفو-كومونيكاسي) (AITI) is a statutory body established in 2003 under the Telecommunications Successor Company Order 2001 and Telecommunications Order 2001.
+The Authority for Infocommunications Technology Industry of Brunei Darussalam (Note: Autoriti Industri Teknologi Infokomunikasi Brunei Darussalam; Jawi: ڤيهق بركواس ايندوستري تيكنولوڬي اينفو-كومونيكاسي) (AITI) is a statutory body established in 2003 under the Telecommunications Successor Company Order 2001 and Telecommunications Order 2001.
 These legislative instruments created AITI as a corporate entity tasked with overseeing and regulating Brunei's information and communications technology (ICT) landscape.
 Its responsibilities include regulating radio communications and telecommunications, managing and planning the use of the radio frequency spectrum, and promoting the development of the ICT industry.
 Through these core functions, AITI plays a vital role in advancing the nation's digital transformation and technological growth.
-It operates under the jurisdiction of the Ministry of Transport and Infocommunications (MTIC).
+It operates under the jurisdiction of the Ministry of Transport and Infocommunications.

 Functions

 The AITI has a broad role to play in the development and regulation of the ICT industry in Brunei.
 Its primary functions are to improve the efficiency and international competitiveness of the industry, ensurethat accessible and high-quality telecommunication services are provided, and foster fair and effective market competition.
 AITI also represents Brunei in international ICT matters and provides advice to the government on national priorities and policies related to the sector.
 Besides its regulatory function, AITI licenses, sets industry standards, and monitors the installation of both hardware and software across the ICT environment.

 AITI's regulatory ambit includes telecommunication systems and services, including the management of satellite orbits, submarine cables, radio frequency spectrum, and related infrastructure.
 The authority actively encourages investment, research and development, and industry self-regulation, in addition to being a significant contributor to ICT manpower development and training.
 Furthermore, AITI offers advisory services to governmental agencies in ICT implementation, contributes to national education and training programmes, and establishes standards for data protection and privacy.
 It promotes the usage of the internet, boosts the growth of e-commerce with the appropriate regulatory frameworks, and provides consultancy and advisory services for the wider utilisation of ICT in the country.